5argon/E7Unity/CoroutineHost/README.md

 Because we can get `Task` from `.Host` it should be possible to send a cancellation token to `StopCoroutine` in the host.
 I don't need to stop my routine at the moment, so this feature is still just an idea.

+## Rules

+It follows a normal Unity's `YieldInstruction` flow, it runs after the `Update` of that game object + all game objects.
+In this case that game object was created specially for hosting routine but it will still be after all of your scripts's `Update`.

 ## License

 MIT